 Thanks for stopping by.
 I am an Astrophysicist/Cosmologist, and currently a Research Fellow at the Research School of Astronomy and Astrophysics, Mt.
 Stromlo Observatory at the Australian National University.

-I have my hand in a variety of things, but the majority of my work involves supernova and Cosmology.
+I have my hand in a variety of things, but the majority of my work involves Exploding stars called Supernova and Cosmology, the study of the Universe.
 A certain type of supernova, called a type Ia, can be used as a standard candle that can trace our Universe's history.
-I mostly study the galaxies that these supernova occur in and figure out how they are affecting our measurements and the supernovae.

 For this work, I am involved with a number of supernova surveys.
 I have been working on the ESSENCE Project, The CfA Supernova Search, The Carnegie Supernova Project and also using Mt.
 Stromlo's new SkyMapper telescope.
 I am one of the leads of the Kepler Extra-Galactic Survey, KEGS, a Kepler Space Telescope Key Program, to understand why and how stars blow.
 I am leeading a project to build a network of ultraviolet telescopes in the upper atmosphere which are being built at Mt.
 Stromlo.